stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 ====

 If you don’t have this conda environment up yet, make sure to set it up with:
-First create the environment
+First create the environment-
-Using:
 ```
-conda create -n nodejs # create a new environment NOTE TO UPDATE THIS CAN ALSO LIST THE PACKAGES TO INSTALL
+conda create -n nodejs # create a new environment
 source activate nodejs # Then activate the newly created environment.
 ```